 So I'm healing.

 ‘All that happens becomes bread to nourish, soap to cleanse, fire to purify, a chisel to carve heavenly features.
 Everything is a channel of His Grace.’
+One Thousand Gifts by Ann Voscamp.

 I sure am being chiseled and burned and scrubbed and fed right now!
 But it's all good - literally.
 I am His and I am well.